Octal450/MD-80/CONTRIBUTING.md

 - Do not add a comment to every line, only to functions/groups of code.
 - Remove .bak or .blend files, unless absolutely needed.
 - Leave one extra line at the bottom of each file.
+- DO NOT USE setprop/getprop unless its only done once!
+Use props.nas and Property Tree Setup.

 ## Formatting Guidelines:
 Indenting and Line Breaks: